Updating host keys

 Keyboard-interactive authentication is disabled to avoid man-in-the-middle attacks.

-This is not typically a cause for concern and can be remedied in a few different ways.
+This most often means that the web server's host key does not match the key listed in your computer's known_hosts file.
+This is not typically a cause for concern and can be resolved in a few different ways.

-Method One — Generate a new host key (MAC or Linux)
+Method 1 — Generate a new host key (MAC or Linux)

-If you have connected to a host in the past, the old host key is stored in your computer's /user/.ssh/known_hosts file.
-If the key has been updated on the server, you must now delete the old key on your computer.
+If you have connected to your server in the past, an old host key was stored in your computer's /user/.ssh/known_hosts file.
+You must now delete this old key.

 [local]$ ssh-keygen -R HOSTNAME

 Do not use this method if you log in to servers other than DreamHost.
-If so, you’ll have no way of knowing if your SSH keys have changed since the known_hosts file will have been deleted.
+If so, you’ll have no way of knowing if your SSH keys have changed since all host keys will have been deleted.

-You must access the registry to remove the known_hosts:
+You must access the Windows registry to remove the known_hosts:

 2. Navigate to HKEY_CURRENT_USER\Software\SimonTatham\PuTTY\SshHostKeys

-3. Delete all keys in there or delete the individual host key.
+3. You can either delete all keys or the individual host key in this directory.

 This is an advanced method.
 Only use edit the known_hosts if you are comfortable editing files via SSH.